Is a £3,000 student overdraft a good idea?

 An opportunity and a challenge

-Una Farrell, from debt charity CCCS, confirmed this.
+Una Farrell, from debt charity Step Change, confirmed this.
 She told us that large authorised student overdrafts are not necessarily a bad thing but they do represent both an opportunity and a challenge to manage credit responsibly.

 As long as students realise this money should only be used as a buffer for emergencies like a train home and not for clothes shopping, they can take greater control of their finances.
 Those that don’t use it wisely or end up living on it may face greater challenges after university.